Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 If you and your family are not active, this dog is not the best option.

 Featured Image Credit: evaleenage, Shutterstock

-- Caring for the Harrier
+- Temperament & Intelligence of the Harrier

 - Things to Know When Owning a Harrier